spdx/spdx-spec/chapters/SPDX-license-expressions.md

 ### D.4.4 Additive "WITH" operator <a name="D.4.4"></a>

-Sometimes license texts are found with additional text, named "addition", which might or might not modify the original license terms.
+Sometimes license texts are found with additional text, which might or might not modify the original license terms.

 In this case, use the binary "WITH" operator to construct a new license expression to represent the special situation.
 A valid `<license-expression>` is where the left operand is a `<simple-expression>` value and the right operand is a `<addition-expression>` that represents the additional text.